Cameron-IPFSPodcasting/podcast-Gateway/README.md

 Setting up an IPFS gateway is easy.
 Configuring it properly is difficult.

-This is not a complete solution for running an IPFS gateway.
+This repository is not a complete "app" for running an IPFS gateway.
 There are many ways to run an IPFS gateway.
-This repository is for guidelines and discussion around setting up an "IPFS Podcasting Gateway".

 This repository is a collection of code snippets & documentation to help setting up & configuring an IPFS Gateway that is compatible with [IPFSPodcasting.net](https://ipfspodcasting.net).

 ## Setting up a basic gateway...
 - Download IPFS from [https://dist.ipfs.tech/#kubo](https://dist.ipfs.tech/#kubo)